I'm Anella. It's great to meet you!

 That's why I am a writer.
 That's why I share my stories.

 When I began to own the fact that I'm the author of my life's story, I began to remove the mask.
-The transformation includes three pivotal points: my father's passing from Alzheimer’s; two years later, a 22-year marriage ending in divorce; and 11 years later, leaving a corporate career so that I could offer my most meaningful work to the world.
+The transformation includes three pivotal points: my father's passing from Alzheimer’s; two years later, a 22-year marriage ending in divorce; and 11 years later, taking a hiatus from a corporate career so that I could offer my most meaningful work to the world.

 Some of the best things that happen in our lives come as a result of some of the worst things that happen to us.
 Writing is how I process experience, discover understanding, and express my healing.

 My father’s death and the dissolution of my marriage left me, for the first time, without a significant male relationship.
 In my late 30s, my father passed away after 10 years with Alzheimer's, four days after I leaned in and whispered into his ear, "you can go now; we're all okay."
-I was his only daughter, and he was my first love; like so many women, our fathers taught us our deep, subconscious beliefs about love.
+I was his only daughter; like so many women, I developed deep, subconscious beliefs about love from my relationship with him.

 Then, my marriage with my high-school sweetheart began to crumble under years of low-level strain.
 My post-divorce 40s left me questioning everything about how I showed up in relationships.
 When I chose to deeply understand my own spirit, I began to heal my core relationship beliefs which had shown up in every relationship in my life.